 If the treatment of primary sclerosing cholangitis is no longer effective and severe liver failure occurs, it is necessary to prepare the patient for a liver transplant.

 The survival rate for this procedure in people with primary sclerosing cholangitis is usually 75 percent or more, and patients experience a good quality of life after recovery.

-A variety of liver transplant approaches, including living donor liver transplantation, are used to push the boundaries of organ transplantation and provide as many transplants as possible.
+Various liver transplant approaches, including living donor liver transplantation, are used to push the boundaries of organ transplantation and provide as many transplants as possible.

-In fact, if the intestine is inflamed, the liver will also be inflamed.
+If the intestine is inflamed, the liver will also be inflamed.